NFL Betting Odds

 The typical minimum bet is only $0.10, so you can bet whatever amount you are comfortable with, and the payouts will be properly adjusted.

 The sportsbooks offer different odds on each game from each other for several reasons.
-The sportsbooks have oddsmakers who come up with their own betting lines, and they move on action or on line moves by other sportsbooks.
-The sportsbooks that cause other sportsbooks to move their lines are referred to as market makers.
+The betting sites have oddsmakers who come up with their own NFL betting lines, and they move on action or on line moves by other sportsbooks.
+The sportsbooks that cause others to move their lines are referred to as market makers.

 If a market maker sets a team as a seven-point favorite and takes big bets on one side, they may not move the line.
 However, they could take a smaller but larger bet from a well-known sharp bettor on the favorite, and based on their intelligence as a bettor they move the line to 7.5 points.
 Other books will see this line move and will either keep their line or move it based on the action from the market maker.